torilundfunkhouser/logs_project/README.md

 FROM Slug
 INNER JOIN articles ON articles.slug=Slug.short_path;

-*Step 3)* Run query selecting the titles from the slug_title table, ordered by the count of the article titles accessed most often.
-Limit 3 to show the top three article titles.
+*Step 3)* Create view selecting the titles from the slug_title table, and the counts of how often those titles appeared.
+CREATE VIEW articles_count AS
-SELECT title
+SELECT COUNT(title), title
 FROM slug_title
 GROUP BY title
-ORDER BY COUNT(title) DESC
 Limit 3;

+*Step 4)* Select top three counts and authors from articles_test.
+SELECT * from articles_count limit 3;

 To answer the second question — Who are the most popular article authors of all time? — I took the following steps: